-AusNet Services is conducting the trial of the New Reg process in the development of its regulatory proposal for the 2021-25 period.
+AusNet Services has conducted a trial of the New Reg process in the development of its regulatory proposal for the 2021-25 period.

 For further information on AusNet’s consultation, including opportunities to be involved in the consultation, please see the AusNet Services website.
 For information on the AER's consultation on New Reg process we direct you to Consultation on New Reg.

 The Customer Forum consists of five members and greater detail about each member can be found on the AusNet Services website.
 Similarly, detail about the selection process for AusNet Services’ Customer Forum is set out in section 3.5 of AusNet Services Early Engagement Plan available below.